Parliamentary group (Germany): Groups in German state parliaments

 From January 2024 to September 2024, there was a FDP parliamentary group in Thüringia and a BVB/FW group in Brandenburg.
 In both cases, one MP had resigned from the previously existing parliamentary groups.

-In the Landtag of Brandenburg, the three members of the BVB/FW fought for group rights before the Brandenburg Constitutional Court in the summer of 2016.
+In the Landtag of Brandenburg, the three members of the BVB/FW fought for group rights before the Constitutional Court of Brandenburg in the summer of 2016.
 The BVB/FW entered the state parliament in the 2014 Brandenburg state election through the basic mandate clause.
 The group dissolved in September 2017.
 After losing the special fraktion status it had acquired after the 2019 Brandenburg state election in November 2023, the BVB/FW reconstituted itself as a group in December 2023.